raphico/dsa-c/linked_list/notes.md

 ## Linked lists vs Arrays

+- linked lists use more memory to store pointers
+- linked lists are cache inefficient, because nodes are scattered in memory, resulting in slower sequential access unlike contiguous arrays

 Rules of thumb:

 - Use arrays for faster indexing, less memory usage, and better cache performance(accessing element, automatically loads adjacent element)
 - Use linked lists for faster insertions, deletions, and a more flexible structure
+- Use arrays if you know the size in advance or if the size rarely changes